Last updated: December 2025

 FPAR 2.0 Valid Values

-The FPAR 2.0 Valid Values file is a reference file listing all FPAR 2.0 data elements and acceptable values that may be used for the 2024 FPAR (submitted in 2025).
-The file includes updated valid values for 28 data elements, such as provider role, sex, limited English proficiency, ethnicity, race, pregnancy status, and pregnancy intention, among others.
-No data elements have been added or removed, and the file contains a detailed change log.
-Grant recipients should reference the latest version (January 2025) of the 2024 FPAR 2.0 Valid Values file for FPAR 2.0 data collection and reporting.
+The FPAR 2.0 Valid Values file is a reference file listing all FPAR 2.0 data elements and acceptable values that may be used for the 2025 FPAR (submitted in 2026).
+No data elements have been added or removed.
+Some response options for Contraceptive Method at Intake reported (Data Element 17) and Contraceptive Method at Exit reported (Data Element 19) were updated.
+Please refer to the "DE Change Log" tab of the 2025 Valid Values File for details regarding these changes.
+Grant recipients should reference the latest version (June 2025) of the 2025 FPAR 2.0 Valid Values file for FPAR 2.0 data collection and reporting.

-A brief orientation video for grantees about the FPAR 2.0 Valid Values file is available on Connect.gov.
+A brief orientation video for grant recipients about the FPAR 2.0 Valid Values file is available on Connect.gov.
 Please contact your Project Officer for instructions on how to access the orientation video.

 Implementation Guide

-The Implementation Guide contains important information for grantees, data vendors, and other stakeholders.
-Specifically, it provides grantees with (1) a brief introduction to FPAR 2.0, (2) general instructions on completing the FPAR, (3) a review of key terms and definitions, (4) guidance on FPAR 2.0 reporting pathways, (5) FPAR 2.0 data requirements, (6) data elements, (7) information on FPAR 2.0 data privacy, and (8) technical assistance resources.
+The Implementation Guide contains important information for grant recipients, data vendors, and other stakeholders.
+Specifically, it provides grant recipients with (1) a brief introduction to FPAR 2.0, (2) general instructions on completing the FPAR, (3) a review of key terms and definitions, (4) guidance on FPAR 2.0 reporting pathways, (5) FPAR 2.0 data requirements, (6) data elements, (7) information on FPAR 2.0 data privacy, and (8) technical assistance resources.
 The FPAR Forms and Instructions are located in Appendix A of the Implementation Guide.

 How are FPAR Data Kept Safe?